Updated: September, 2021

 The problem with this approach is that, data synchronization is hard.

 If we're not careful, our local copy of the data can get out of sync with Stripe, and then bad things can happen to our users.
 Imagine if someone signed up for a $10/month plan and then got billed $20 for the first month because our data was out of sync!
-They'd probably be pretty unhappy.
+They'd probably be pretty upset.

 So, which approach is better?